1jour1vin

 About the estate:

-Half of the estate belongs to the Cruse family and the other half to Jacky Lorenzetti, who naturally have high hopes for it.
+Half of the estate is owned by the Cruse family and the other half by Jacky Lorenzetti, who naturally have high hopes for it.
 Surrounded by walls, the approximately 50-hectare vineyard is situated on a first-class terroir, which explains the wine’s remarkable aromatic finesse and its consistency despite the frequent climatic vagaries of recent vintages.
 With even greater rigor in its selection, it could rival—though without a distinct character—its prestigious neighbor Palmer.

 Decanter